Make-School-Courses/FEW-1.1-Web-Foundations/08-JavaScript-Arrays-Objects-Loops-and-Logic/README.md

 ## Practical JavaScript

 The goal of this section is to create a practical example using JS.
 The example will be a portfolio web site.
-The portfolio will display list of projects you have created.
+The portfolio will display a list of projects you have created.
 If you haven't created too many projects, it can be a list of projects you plan on creating.

 ### Overview